KofiAAnnor/UMD-Connect/README.md

 ## Developer Documentation

-*Software architecture*
+***Software architecture***

+- run.py: Use command [python run.py] to run the app locally.

+- run_test.py: Contains unit test for the app.

 Code is store in the flaskapp directory,
-	web design is inside the teamplates directory under the same directory.
+	web design is inside the templates directory under the same directory.

-- __init__.py: Initialize the database and the app
+- \_\_init__.py: Initialize the database and the app

-- forms.py: All Form used in the app, including Registraion, Login, Update Profile, Search (user and project), Create Project.
+- forms.py: All Forms used in the app, including Registraion, Login, Update Profile, Search (user and project), Create Project.

-- modelts.py: All format for the User, Project, Project members, Project message, Project images database.
+- models.py: Format of the User, Project, Project members, Project message, Project images database.

-- routes.py: All route and function of the web
+- routes.py: All routes and functions of the web

-*Hypothetical extension*
+***Hypothetical extension***

-- search page can redirect to project or user from the result
+- search page can redirect to project or user detail from the result

 - show new message automatically without press the refresh button